 The Skills we Built

 With such a push on academics, creativity seems to be an afterthought.
-Mandala making is the perfect activity to encourage creativity and self-expression in the classroom and home.
+Nature mandala making is the perfect activity to encourage creativity and self-expression in the classroom and home.
 Each one is unique and a reflection of the individual child.

-I hope you give this fun activity a try!
+I hope you try making nature mandalas!
 I promise, your little nature lovers will love it as much as my boys.

 If you would like to learn more about this activity, check out this page!